Twenty pounds (British coin): Legal tender status

-The prolific issuance since 2013 of silver commemorative £20, £50 and £100 coins at face value has led to attempts to spend or deposit these coins, prompting the Royal Mint to clarify the legal tender status of these silver coins.
+The prolific issuance since 2013 of silver commemorative £20, £50, and £100 coins at face value has led to attempts to spend or deposit these coins, prompting the Royal Mint to clarify the legal tender status of these silver coins.

-Royal Mint guidelines advise that they are considered to be limited edition collectables and are not intended for general circulation.
+Royal Mint guidelines advise that they are considered to be limited edition collectables and are not intended for general circulation, despite still being legal tender.